 DAVID GREENE, HOST:

-(SOUNDBITE OF EXPLOSION)
+(SOUNDBITE OF ARCHIVED RECORDING)

 GREENE: I'm still struck by the fact that you got this news first from your own daughter.

 PATRICK: How about that?
 Of course, she didn't know what news she was giving.
 My first reaction was to say it was probably some sort of celebratory cannon that had gone off and - but, yeah.
 It was a grisly scene, of course, at the finish line.
 It was just a lot of chaos and confusion.
-I will say that all of us came together to show these acts of kindness and grace, and I still think had so much to do with why we're stronger today.
+And I will say that all of us came together to show these acts of kindness and grace, and I still think had so much to do with why we're stronger today.

-GREENE: Is there an image that sticks with you when it comes to the way citizens responded?
+GREENE: Is there an image that sticks with you, when it comes to the way citizens responded?

 PATRICK: They're extraordinary.
 They have organized a foundation to support a number of people who are running in Martin's memory.
-And, you know, at the same time, there are these marvelously triumphant survivors who had just unspeakable horrors in their lives on account of the marathon bombings.
+And, you know, at the same time, there are these marvelously triumphant survivors who had just unspeakable horrors in their lives, on account of the marathon bombings.
 There are also survivors who aren't fully healed, who aren't ready to be back down at the scene.
 We're trying to be sensitive to them, too, and listen hard to them and make a way for them to participate that is comfortable.

-GREENE: This deadly attack, governor, gave way to what would become an unbelievable manhunt that lasted several days.
+GREENE: This deadly attack, Governor, gave way to what would become an unbelievable manhunt that lasted several days.
 I remember being struck by this large American city in lockdown.
 Can you take us behind the scenes and tell us something we might not know from that day?

-GREENE: As you look back, do you worry at all that there was an overreaction and that perhaps you were creating exactly what a terrorist is going for: images of scores of people in a community afraid and panicked?
+GREENE: As you look back, do you worry at all that there was an overreaction, and that perhaps you were creating exactly what a terrorist is going for - images of scores of people in a community, afraid and panicked?

 PATRICK: I'd be concerned about that if it had been an indefinite sort of thing.
 We knew that we couldn't ask people to stay indoors indefinitely.
-And we also made the judgment midday that we would end this request by the time the house-to-house search in Watertown finished one way or another, and we did.
+And we also made the judgment mid-day that we would end this request by the time the house-to-house search in Watertown finished, one way or another; and we did.

-GREENE: So, as you get ready for this next marathon, is the idea in your head, sort of as you look for the balance, how much security, how careful to be?
+GREENE: So as you get ready for this next marathon, is the idea in your head, sort of as you look for the balance, how much security, how careful to be?
 You want to make sure that you're not lending the impression that the terrorists won somehow?

 PATRICK: I think your use of the term balance, David, is exactly what we're going for.
 This is a large, important, civic ritual, and it's going to be even bigger than in the past.
 And there will be a lot of law enforcement presence, but not so much as to feel like we have changed the character of the event.
 And that's a balance we're going for, and I'm pretty confident we're going to strike it.